 Yes!
 You will work with children in a variety of settings, most notably, when your team leads a Kids Club.

 What paperwork is required for this mission trip?

 Each team member will need to fill out a team member registration form and liability waiver and all adults are required to pass a background check.
-Additionally, each team member will need to have a valid passport that expires at least six months after traveling to Jamaica.
+Additionally, each team member will need to have a valid passport that expires at no less than six months from your trip end date.